 If patients have a less active job (e.g. office work), 1 to 2 weeks off work should give them enough time to recover.
-If however, the job is more active (e.g, factory worker, carer), patients should take at least 2 weeks off.
+If, however, the job is more active (e.g., factory worker, carer), patients should take at least 2 weeks off.
 For all job titles, patients should avoid even light exertion for at least 2 to 3 weeks after surgery.
-The surgeon will tell you exactly how much time a patient needs to take off.
+The surgeon will tell the patient exactly how much time a patient needs to take off.

-Patients will be able to appreciate the changes in your breast directly after the surgery.
+Patients will be able to appreciate the changes in their breast directly after the surgery.
 It may take up to 6 weeks, however, to appreciate the full cosmetic results of surgery.

 Questions from other patients can be useful.
 Other patients may ask questions you hadn’t thought of yet.
 Here are some common breast enlargement and uplift FAQs.